Semigroups for One-Dimensional Schr\"odinger Operators with Multiplicative Gaussian Noise: Main Results

 \begin{remark} In Case 1, the statement of Proposition \ref{Proposition: Operator} is to the best of our knowledge completely new.
 In Case 2, the closest results are \cite[Theorem 2]{Minami}, which assumes that $I=(0,\infty)$ with Dirichlet boundary condition, that $V$ is continuous, and that $\Xi$ is a fractional Brownian motion.
-In Case 3, the closest result seems to be \cite[\S2]{FukushimaNakao}, which only considers the case $V=0$ with Dirichlet boundary conditions and $\Xi$ a Brownian motion. \end{remark}
+In Case 3, the closest result seems to be \cite[\S2]{FukushimaNakao}, which only considers the case $V=0$ with Dirichlet boundary conditions and $\Xi$ a Brownian motion.
+Proposition \ref{Proposition: Noise Continuity} is a generalization of similar results in \cite[Lemma 2.3]{BloemendalVirag}, \cite[Proposition 1-(i)]{Minami}, and \cite[Proposition 2.4]{RamirezRiderVirag}. \end{remark}

 An immediate corollary of Proposition \ref{Proposition: Operator} is the ability to study the spectrum of $\hat H$ using the variational characterization coming from the form $\hat{\mc E}$: